vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 (yuga) had its own incarnation: Bhārabh¯uti in the Kr.tayuga, Din. ḍimun. ḍa in the Tretā, As ¯ .āḍhi in the Dvāpara, and Lāguḍi in our Kali Age.
-2 Another development that apparently took place or gained prominence in the 5th to 6th centuries is that the avatāra story in Kārohaṇa itself was reviseḍGod is said in the Skandapurāṇa to have been born into the house of a certain Somaśarman, who is said to belong to the lineage of the r. s.i Atri, father of Soma, the Moon.
+2 Another development that apparently took place or gained prominence in the 5th to 6th centuries is that the avatāra story in Kārohaṇa itself was revised.
+God is said in the Skandapurāṇa to have been born into the house of a certain Somaśarman, who is said to belong to the lineage of the r. s.i Atri, father of Soma, the Moon.
 3 This new tradition may have been invented to account for a lineage of Pāśupata teachers who traced their pedigree back to Somaśarman, a topic that I have discussed in my paper Somaśarman, Somavam. śa and So masiddhānta (above, p.
 283 ff.).
 The Skandapurāṇa is, in all likelihood, the first extant text that attests the name Lāguḍi (variant: Lākulin), meaning ‘club bearer’ (laguḍa/lakut.a: ‘club’; see above, p.
 529).
 However, this relatively late first attestation of the name ‘club bearer’ does not preclude the possibility that the association of this incarnation with the attribute of the club is much older.
 For this we have some indications.

 Early images of a club bearing ascetic or teacher